 Safeguarding Children Induction Booklet

 The Safeguarding Children Induction Booklet Safeguarding Children Induction Booklet has been designed to support new staff working with children and families.
 It should be used as part of all staff inductions, including volunteers, to ensure that basic information about safeguarding children in Halton is relayed to the practitioner at the earliest opportunity.
+This is a foundation booklet to be used by Multi Agencies in conjunction to their local policy/ procedures.
 Managers/Supervisors should discuss the booklet during supervision to support the practitioners understanding.
 Please note this booklet is not an e-learning tool and DOES NOT replace the need for Basic Awareness Safeguarding Training to be provided to all staff who work with children and families.

 - Email: [email protected]